RollyAngell/Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree-Program/README.md

 ## Summary
 **In 1-2 sentences, explain the problem statement: **

-Following steps first I create a compute cluster and configure the training.
-The goald start creating a compute cluster and configuring the training run by creating a HyperDriveConfig and AutoMLConfig for comparison.
-At the end run was submitted and the best model was saved and registered.
+The objective would start to create a compute cluster and configure the training run by creating a HyperDriveConfig and AutoMLConfig to compare.
+In the end, the run was submitted and the best model was saved and recorded.

-The best performing model was a VotingEnsemble obtained through AutoML with the primary metric accuracy as 0.947404.

 ## Scikit-learn Pipeline